-For more information and required documentation, visit our financial aid website page regarding Special Circumstance Information.
+For more information and required documentation, visit the Special Circumstance Information link.

 Satisfactory Academic Progress

 Federal regulations require that Benedictine University establish standards of Satisfactory Academic Progress (SAP) for students to receive federal financial aid funds.
 Minimum standards of academic progress are established to encourage students to successfully complete coursework for which financial aid is received and to make progress toward a degree.
 SAP for traditional undergraduate students is reviewed on an annual basis.
 You may review the Satisfactory Academic Progress policy by clicking here.